 Construction on the plant was completed in 1989.
 The technology used at the plant is the oxidation ditch process.
 The average daily flow at the plant is about 1.2 million gallons.
-United Water operates and maintains the treatment plant as well as the collection system lift stations.
+Veolia operates and maintains the treatment plant as well as the collection system lift stations.
 Although the City of Lowell oversees the operation of the treatment plant, the plant actually has shared ownership by the City of Lowell and Lowell Township.

 The sanitary sewer collection system is an essential part of the collection of domestic waste from your home.
 Your domestic waste is collected though several miles of sewer mains then pumped to the waste water treatment plant to be treated.

 In the past several years the city staff has cleaned, televised, repaired and replaced 104,920 lateral feet of sewer mains as part of the maintenance program.
 This is an ongoing program to protect the health, safety, and welfare of all people.